z4f1r0v/zafirov.me/content/about.md

 "./side_effects.sh" (read execute the _side_effects_ shell script) links to a concept in computer science which describes changes that happen to the state of a computer program.
-In functional programming side effects are rarely used as they make computer programs hard to reason about.

 With that in mind I think that reality - by humanity's current understanding of it - is very much full of side effects.
 In *Side Effects* I intend to ruminate on what I know and don't know about how life works.